 The List of States and Territories not providing exchange of information for tax purposes (active as of January 1st 2018)

 By order of Russian FTS (Federal Tax Service) from 30.09.2016 № MMV-7-17/527@ of the FTS of Russia approved is the following List of States (territories) that do not provide for the exchange of information (which takes into account not only the presence of the proper agreement, but the existence of negative practices of interaction with competent authorities of foreign States on the exchange of information):

 excluded and new state and territory (compared to original draft document) that do not provide adequate exchange of tax information with Russia, so it is used in order to impose the obligation to pay the profit tax of foreign companies (CFC) controlled by Russian taxpayers in Russia.
 If the state or territory where the controlled foreign company (CFC) operates is included in the list – then a tax credit cannot be applied (i.e. the controlling Russian resident will have to pay Russian tax on the profits of this CFC).

 Not later than October 1 of each year Federal tax Service of Russia will revise the list to reflect the changes in the international regulatory framework and practice of exchange of tax information with specific countries.
 Last update on this page is October 2018.
-We suggest using some of these jurisdictions (UAE as example) for international trade and for holding companies owning Maltese or Cypriot companies especially if you have accounts in European banks.
+We suggest using some of these jurisdictions for holding companies owning (Maltese or Cypriot companies as example) especially if you have accounts in European banks.
 To provide anonymity we recommend choosing Gibraltar, Bahamas or Marshall Islands.

 |State / Cost of Registration||Territory / Cost of Registration|